-As it has to do with what’s in your mind.
+And a lot more to do with what’s in your MIND.

-I grew up in the sticks.
-There really were only 3 futures for my high school classmates and me:
+Growing up, I could only see 3 futures for my high school classmates and me:

 I aspired to the third option.
 I really, really wanted to stuff my brain with knowledge and make a living off it.

-But I was weighed down by the beliefs I was brought up with.
+But I was weighed down by the beliefs that had been hammered into me from a young age.
 These included: